osilander/203.311/Portfolio1-help/Portfolio1-help.md

 ---

 This is all the same data (or part of the same data) plotted in different ways.
-One of these (or many or none) may be a gret way to illusttrate "whether GC content is correlated with quality scores".
+One of these (or many or none) may be a great way to illusttrate "whether GC content is correlated with quality scores".